 The figure above illustrates this for a generic example of protocol layering at both communication and application layers.
 The protocol stacks must match on both sides of a deployed interface to enable communication at the Application Layer.
-Communications Layer protocols correspond to those defined in the SCCS ADD and are shown in blue.
+Communications Layer protocols (link and possibly network) correspond to those defined in the SCCS ADD and are shown in blue.
 Application Layer protocols identified in this document are shown in pink.

 As in other viewpoints, italics are used to indicate abstraction – in this case, a generic protocol that must be replaced by a specific protocol in an actual deployment.